GawLay/Aether/README.md

 - Factory for shader effects based on weather conditions
 - Weather condition mappings and icon providers

-### Modularization Benefits

-**Separation of Concerns**
-Each module has a single, well-defined responsibility.
-Core modules are pure Kotlin, ensuring business logic is independent of Android framework details.
-This separation makes the codebase easier to understand and maintain.

-**Dependency Management**
-Feature modules depend only on what they need, following Clean Architecture principles.
-For example, the `home` feature depends on `core_domain` for business logic interfaces, but not on other features.
-This prevents tight coupling and reduces the blast radius of changes.

-**Build Performance**
-Gradle can build modules in parallel, significantly reducing build times.
-Changes to one module only require rebuilding that module and its dependents, not the entire project.

-**Testability**
-Pure Kotlin modules (`core_data`, `core_domain`) can be tested with fast unit tests without Android framework dependencies.
-Each module can be tested in isolation with mocked dependencies.

-**Scalability**
-Adding new features is straightforward—create a new feature module following the same pattern as `home`.
-The architecture scales naturally as the project grows without requiring major refactoring.

-**Code Reusability**
-Shared modules (`core_data`, `core_domain`, `utility`, `ui`) eliminate code duplication across features.
-Common functionality is centralized and maintained in one place.

 ### Tech Stack
 - **Language**: Kotlin
 - **UI**: Jetpack Compose